 - those who fall within Indigenous concepts of family or culturally recognised family groups

-Victims of violence may live in fear for themselves and their family, even when they have left an abusive relationship.
+People effected by violence may live in fear for themselves and their family, even when they have left an abusive relationship.

 How we can support you

 We can support you if you are in, have left, or are preparing to leave a situation where you are affected by family and domestic violence.